curedao/curedao-wiki/dfda.md

 2. **Food and Drug Outcome Labels** - Aggregate and analyze real-world data (RWD) to create Outcome Labels subject to Futarchical-weighted review by the board members of the dFDA
 3. **Publish Meta-Analyses** - Generate meta-analyses from all completed studies at ClinicalTrials.gov
 4. **DeSci Exchange** - A free market for personal data in the form of an embeddable SDK with a configurable transaction fee for the apps embedding it.
-5. **Human File System Protocol and SDK** - A standard protocol for personal data exchange betweeen studies, apps and devices.
+5. **Human File System Protocol and SDK** - A standard protocol for personal data exchange between studies, apps and devices.
 6. **Digital Twin Safe** - A tool for self-sovereign storage of personal data that enables effortless data sharing with clinical safety and efficacy studies.
 7. **Certification of Intervention Manufacturers/Sources** via a Decentralized Web of Trust derived from end-user data and reviews traced back though an NFT-tracked supply chain
-8. **Intevention Ranking** - Elevate the most promising yet little/known or researched treatments
+8. **Intervention Ranking** - Elevate the most promising yet little/known or researched treatments
 9. **Decentralized Clinical Trials** - Not only would this increase knowledge but also access and availability of new and innovated treatments to those who need them urgently.

-## Objective:  Accerelerate Clinical Discovery
+## Objective:  Accelerate Clinical Discovery

 - Elevate the most promising yet little known/researched treatments
 - Issue certifications for the Decentralized Science web-of-trust
-- Provide an API for building trust worthy alternatives to conventional health markets
+- Provide an API for building trustworthy alternatives to conventional health markets

 ## Outcome Labels